mikamautnerrohde/researchproject/Research Project Manual.md

 ## Detailed tasks per role
 ### Student tasks
 As a research master student, the student enrolled in either *Research Project 1* or *Research Project 2* is expected to take the lead on his or her project.
+While all decisions and plan should be made in collaboration with the supervisor, the student is expected to display ownership of the project.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHTHdUTkZqWEYwNHZybzN5Ijp7In